Imane Ayissi

 Imane Ayissi (born 1969) is a Cameroonian dancer, performer, model, and haute couture fashion designer.

 Early life

 Ayissi is the son of Jean-Baptiste Ayissi Ntsama, a champion boxer, and Julienne Honorine Eyenga Ayissi, the first crowned Miss Cameroon after the country gained independence in 1960.
 His brothers and sisters are dancers and singers.
 During his childhood, he was a member of the Ballet National du Cameroun.
 He toured with Patrick Dupont and other singers and choreographers.
+In 1986, he attended the ECCAS summit gala at the Yaoundé Conference Center, in the presence of seven heads of state from Zaire, Gabon, Chad, Congo, Equatorial Guinea, Ivory Coast, and Cameroon.
+A few years later, in 1992, the Ayissi brothers accompanied Yannick Noah on his Saga Africa European tour.